WELCOME to the Association of Professional Engineers and Geoscientists of the Province of Manitoba (APEGM) site.

 |P.Eng. = Professional Engineer||P.Geo. = Professional Geoscientist|

-*The terms engineer, engineering, professional engineer, P.Eng., consulting engineer, ingénieur, ing., ingénieur conseil, génie and ingénierie are official marks held by the Canadian Council of Professional Engineers on behalf of its Constituent Members.
+*The terms engineer, engineering, professional engineer, P.Eng., consulting engineer, ingénieur, ing., ingénieur conseil, génie and ingénierie are official marks held by Engineers Canada on behalf of its Constituent Members.